 Testing for complications and other disorders

-Patients with type 1 diabetes should be tested for other autoimmune disorders by measuring celiac disease antibodies ( see Diagnosis Diagnosis Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more ), thyroid-stimulating hormone, thyroxine, and thyroid antibodies ( see Laboratory Testing of Thyroid Function Laboratory Testing of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
-Follicular cells in the gland produce the 2 main thyroid hormones... read more ).
+Patients with type 1 diabetes should be tested for other autoimmune disorders by measuring celiac disease antibodies Diagnosis Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more and thyroid-stimulating hormone, thyroxine, and thyroid antibodies Laboratory Testing of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
+Follicular cells in the gland produce the 2 main thyroid hormones... read more .
+Testing for thyroid disease and celiac disease should occur every 1 to 2 years thereafter.
 Other autoimmune disorders, such as primary adrenal insufficiency (Addison disease), rheumatologic disease (eg, rheumatoid arthritis, systemic lupus erythematosus, psoriasis), other gastrointestinal disorders (eg, inflammatory bowel disease, autoimmune hepatitis), and skin disease (eg, vitiligo), may also occur in children with type 1 diabetes but do not require routine screening.

 Patients with type 2 diabetes should have liver tests, fasting lipid profile, and urine microalbumin:creatinine ratio done at the time of diagnosis because such children (unlike those with type 1 diabetes, in whom complications develop over many years) often have comorbidities, such as fatty liver, hyperlipidemia, and hypertension, at diagnosis.
 Children with clinical findings suggestive of complications should also be tested: